Losant/losant-docs/docs/dashboards/input-controls.md

 **When in "Locked Mode" ...**

 * Controls with dynamic default values will update as your dashboard data refreshes
 * Buttons and controls are disabled, preventing user interaction.
 This is to ensure that a stray mouse press does not trigger an unintentional action.

 ![Unlocked](/images/dashboards/input-controls-edit-mode.png "Unlocked")

 **When in "Unlocked Mode" ...**

 * Controls with dynamic defaults cease to update with dashboard data refreshes.
 (Dynamic default indicators in the control labels will disappear to indicate this.)
 This holds true until the block is put back into "Locked Mode".
 * Buttons can be pressed and controls can be adjusted, thereby allowing commands to be sent to devices and workflows to be triggered.
+* If the default mode of the block is "Unlocked", dynamic defaults will load once, on the initial dashboard load.